-Inspired by the DensePose method of Gueler et al.~\cite{gulerDenseposeDenseHuman2018}, which estimates dense correspondences between the vertices of the human body model and the humans in the image, we propose a novel 3D object detector and pose estimator that also estimates dense 2D-3D correspondences.
-Unlike DensePose for humans, which requires a sophisticated annotation tool and enormous annotation efforts, our method is completely annotation-free and only requires creation of arbitrary UV texture maps of the objects, that we do automatically mainly by spherical projections.
-The two key elements of our approach are: the pixel-wise prediction of the multi-class object ID masks and the regression of correspondence maps that directly provide a relation between image pixels and 3D model vertices.
+Inspired by the methods of Gueler et al.~\cite{gulerDenseposeDenseHuman2018} and Taylor et al.~\cite{taylor2012vitruvian}, which estimate dense correspondences between the human body model and the humans in the image, we propose a novel 3D object detector and pose estimator that also estimates dense 2D-3D correspondences.
+Unlike DensePose for humans, which requires a sophisticated annotation tool and enormous annotation efforts, our method is annotation-free and only requires creation of arbitrary UV texture maps of the objects, that we do automatically---mainly by spherical projections.
+The two key elements of our approach are: the pixel-wise prediction of the multi-class object ID masks and classification of correspondence maps that directly provide a relation between image pixels and 3D model vertices.
 In this way, we end up with a large number of pixel-wise correspondences, which allow for a much better pose estimation than, for example, 9 regressed virtual points of the object's bounding box as in YOLO6D.

-In addition to this, we introduce a deep learning based pose refinement network which takes initial poses estimated with our DPOD detector.
-We demonstrate that even our poses, which are already of high quality, can further be improved with our refiner.
-The proposed refinement approach builds on top of the successes of \cite{LiWJXF18_DeepIM,manhardtDeepModelBased6D}, but is shown to be faster, simpler to train, able to be trained both on synthetic and real data, and it outperforms the former solutions in terms of pose quality.
+In addition to this, we introduce a deep learning-based pose refinement network that takes initial poses estimated with our DPOD detector and enhances them.
+The proposed refinement approach builds on the successes of \cite{LiWJXF18_DeepIM,manhardtDeepModelBased6D}, but is shown to be faster, simpler to train, able to be trained both on synthetic and real data, and it outperforms the former solutions in terms of pose quality.
+We demonstrate that even our poses, which are already of high quality, can be further improved with our refiner.

 We experimented by training our detector with only synthetic and only real images.
-In both cases our unified method, named DPOD, composed of the dense pose detector and the refiner outperforms other related works.
+In both cases, our unified method, named DPOD, composed of the dense pose detector and the refiner outperforms other related works.
 Dense correspondences not only allow for standard PnP and RANSAC to estimate accurate poses without refinement, but also pave the way for a successful pose refinement.
-For the models trained on real data, one iteration of refinement is enough to outperform all other reported results, even SSD6D with the depth based ICP refinement.
+For the models trained on real data, one iteration of refinement is enough to outperform all other reported results, even SSD6D with the depth-based ICP refinement.

 In the remainder of the paper we first review related approaches, then introduce our approach, explaining data preparation, training, architectures and pose refinement.
 Finally, we present an exhaustive experimental validation and comparison with recent works, where we demonstrate the superiority of our approach.